claire-codes/hugo-blog/content/blog/2018-10-13-womens-wednesday-interview.markdown

 ## 1. Please introduce yourself

-I'm Claire (@claire_codes) and I'm a frontend developer from Manchester 🇬🇧.
+I'm Claire ([claire_codes](https://www.instagram.com/claire_codes/)) and I'm a frontend developer from Manchester 🇬🇧.
 I write CSS and JavaScript (currently lots of React).
 I've been getting paid to program for nearly five years now, having worked with other languages like Ruby and Java, and also Magento.

 ## 2. How did you get into tech?